TeddyGoodman/FTP/README.md

 # FTP
-a simple implementation of ftp with C
+a simple implementation of ftp with C and client with python using pyqt.